 What is the political and social climate? - Ecuador has experienced an active democracy for decades.
 Since 1995, we've traveled extensively.
 The people are open and friendly and curious about us.
 Using common sense regarding personal belongings when traveling, we find Ecuador a secure place to travel, work, and play.

 What about our lodging? - We recommend and will help you make a reservation for your arrival night's lodging near the new airport outside Quito.
-While kayaking we stay in a riverside hotel and a luxurious countryside lodge.
-Phones and internet are mostly available.
-For light sleepers or heavy snorers, securing a single room during the trip is possible.
-Just let us know and add $300 to the cost of the trip.
+While kayaking we stay in a riverside hotel and comfortable countryside lodging.

 What medical considerations are there? - The Atlanta Center for Disease Control provides free information for travelers at (404) 639-3311 or you can call your local Public Health Department.
 Give the Health Department sufficient time to order and give you any vaccinations for which you need an update.
 We suggest you consult with your doctor and consider the following medications: tetanus, hepatitis A, typhoid, yellow fever and an anti-malarial.
 We're careful with our food and water and few folks have intestinal problems.
 If you have a delicate GI system, check with your doctor about taking Pepto Bismol prophylactically.
 Adding swim ear to your med kit keeps your ears healthy.

 What about flying to Ecuador? - Most flights arrive in Quito late in the evening and our itinerary reflects that.
-From the West Coast, Marcelo at Americas Travel (888) 703-9955.
-Tell him you're on a DeRiemer trip.
 If you are bringing your own kayak, call us for information about kayak-friendly airlines.

 What other things can I do while I'm there? – Check with Freddy Ramirez of Sierra Nevada Expeditions for great prices on these adventures: Galapagos, jungle tours, birding, Otavalo market for woolens & weavings, volcano hikes or climbs, and mountain biking adventures.